tcrayford/clojure-refactoring/README.markdown

 Available refactorings
 ----------------------

-Thread-last - threads the current expression via ->> Thread-first - threads the current expression via -> Extract-fn - extracts the current expression and replaces it with a call to it.
+Thread-last - threads the current expression via ->> Thread-first - threads the current expression via -> Unthread - unthreads the current expression.
+TODO: this only works with ->>

+Extract-fn - extracts the current expression and replaces it with a call to it.
 Extract global - defines the current expression as a global var for